 - Volunteer course marshals will be released from their positions if the race is canceled.
 Zone Captains will notify marshals at each location.

 - Entry fees are nonrefundable.
-In the case of cancellation, we will offer a 50 percent discount to all participants for next year’s race.
-We are a nonprofit organization operated by volunteers with a small administrative staff and proceeds are donated to nonprofits.
+Once race day has arrived, fixed costs are incurred whether the race is held to completion or not.
+Further, we are a nonprofit organization operated by a small staff and proceeds are donated to nonprofits.